 - Parking and transportation fees that you wouldn’t have compiled had you been in your home.

 - Pet boarding due to a hotel or home not accepting them or someone having to care for them.

 - Moving costs and temporary storage fees to protect your personal belongings while your home is being repaired or rebuilt.

 Loss of use renters insurance coverage works a little differently than its counterpart.
 Since renters insurance doesn’t have dwelling coverage, you must select the dollar amount you’d like to have for your loss of use coverage.
-This amount can be lower than $2,000 and extend to more than $200,000.
-Keep in mind, the more loss of use coverage you have, the more expensive your monthly premium will be.
+This amount can be from $1,000 and extend to more than $200,000 per claim.
+Keep in mind, the more coverage D you have, the more expensive your monthly premium will be.

 Can I Use My Loss of Use If I Have to Be Evacuated?

 It depends on the type of evacuation.
 You may be able to implement loss of use coverage if you must evacuate your premises because civil authority prohibits the use of your residence.
 Unfortunately, you cannot use your coverage D if you must evacuate your premises due to an event such as a hurricane, unless the hurricane causes direct damage that makes your home uninhabitable.

 You’ll want to consult your agent before filing a claim.
 To learn more about the different types of coverage within your policy, check out the following articles:

 - Home Insurance Breakdown: Coverage A – What Is Dwelling Coverage?